How to write a cover letter

-- write a new one for every application you do and make sure it’s targeted to each company and the specific job
+- write a new one for every job you apply for and make sure it’s tailored to the company and the specific role

-- use the same lettering style and size as you did for your CV, so it looks consistent
+- use the same font and size as you do for your CV, so it looks consistent

 - make sure the company name and recruiter’s details are correct